percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

-.. note:: When you decrease the number of threads, it won't kill the threads immediately, but stop them after they are done applying current transaction (the effect with increase is immediate though).
+.. note:: When you decrease the number of threads, it won't kill the threads immediately, but stop them after they are done applying current transaction (the effect with an increase is immediate though).

 If any replication consistency problems are encountered, it's recommended to set this back to ``1`` to see if that resolves the issue.